jgarciab/info_transmission_networks/README.md

-Replication code for paper `Redundancy in transmission promotes information consensus across independent social networks`.
+Replication code for paper `Social Transmission along Multiple Pathways Promotes Information Fidelity and Reduces Divisiveness`.

 # Citation
-Paper (arxiv for now) + code/data (zenodo DOI)
+Paper (arxiv for now) + code/data (zenodo DOI `10.5281/zenodo.15641902`)

 # Replication of the analysis
-- Download data from Zenodo --> xxx
+- Download data from Zenodo
 - Create a conda environment using environment.yml: `conda env create -f environment.yml`
-- Run notebooks in `analysis` folder using the `rumor` environment that you just created
+- Run notebooks 2 and 3 in the `analysis` folder using the `rumor` environment that you just created.

 # Replication of the experiment